ARBUCHELI/CODEWARS-JAVASCRIPT-PUZZLES/README.md

 When you have finished the work, click "Run Tests" to see if your code is working properly.

+## Kata 5 - Training JS # 2 - Basic Data Types -- Number

+Task
+I've written five function equal1,equal2,equal3,equal4,equal5, defines six global variables v1 v2 v3 v4 v5 v6, every function has two local variables a,b, please set the appropriate value for the two variables(select from v1--v6), making these function return value equal to 100. the function equal1 is completed, please refer to this example to complete the following functions.

 # Author: Andrés R. Bucheli.